saidvandeklundert/go/README.md

 	fmt.Printf("Running the function.")
 }

-// a, b are integer input arguments, c is declared as integer output: func multiply(a, b int)(c int) {
+//function with input and output: func multiply(a, b int)(c int) {
 	c = a * b
 	return c
 }

-// since c is a named result value, the return will implicitly return c: func multiply(a, b int)(c int) {
+// since c is a named result value, it is returned implicitly: func multiply(a, b int)(c int) {
 	c = a * b
 	return					// aka naked return: returns the named return values }

 // print the function or store the result in a var: fmt.Println(multiply(2, 6))